William Thomas McGrath: Retirement

-McGrath retired from the Association (then called the Canadian Criminology and Corrections Association) in 1982.
-At the time, Association President Gillian Sandeman remarked: "When it was left to Bill McGrath to chart his path, he chose a route for which the guideposts have been his professional skills, his knowledge of the criminal justice process and a deeply humane philosophy of life: His goal has always been crime prevention in its widest sense."
+McGrath retired from the association (then called the Canadian Criminology and Corrections Association) in 1982.
+At the time, Association President Gillian Sandeman remarked: "When it was left to Bill McGrath to chart his path, he chose a route for which the guideposts have been his professional skills, his knowledge of the criminal justice process and a deeply humane philosophy of life: his goal has always been crime prevention in its widest sense."

 Personal life

-McGrath married Flora MacDonald Wilkie.
-Their children are Patricia Feasey (from Wilkie's previous marriage), Jefferson Christine and noted Canadian activist Maude Barlow.
+McGrath was married to Flora MacDonald Wilkie.
+Together, they had 3 children: Patricia Feasey (from Wilkie's previous marriage), Jefferson Christine and Canadian activist Maude Barlow.